 - 1. Basic Policy - (1) The remuneration system should allow our company to employ excellent individuals who can achieve our corporate philosophy. - (2) The remuneration system should provide a continuous improvement to our corporate value. - 2.
-Remuneration Structure - (1) Officers' remuneration consists of monthly fixed remuneration and performance-based remuneration. - (2) Outside directors receive a monthly fixed remuneration since they are independent and their roles are limited. - 3.
+Remuneration Structure - (1) Officers' remuneration consists of monthly fixed remuneration and performance-based remuneration. - (2) Outside directors receive a monthly fixed remuneration since they are independent and their roles are limited. - (3) The remuneration system should be fair and rational since our company is required to disclose our remuneration system via corporate governance codes and security reports. - 3.
 Basic Remuneration